SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 > Make sure that you have set the same environment variables in the Run Configuration as specified in the [`localEnvironmentSetup`](localEnvironmentSetup.bat) script.

 ### Excursion: JWT Token
 The application endpoints are secured, that means you should get for any endpoint (except for `\actuator\health`) an 401 ("unauthorized") status code.
-The application expects a digitally signed `JWT token` as part of the Authorization header to simulate that you are an authenticated user with the scopes/roles required to access the protected endpoints.
+The application expects a digitally signed JWT as part of the Authorization header to simulate that you are an authenticated user with the scopes/roles required to access the protected endpoints.

 Have a look into the [`AdvertisementControllerTest`](src/test/java/com/sap/cp/appsec/controllers/AdvertisementControllerTest.java) test class.
-There we make use of the `JwtGenerator` from the [`spring-xsuaa-test` library](https://github.com/SAP/cloud-security-xsuaa-integration/blob/master/spring-xsuaa-test/README.md) for generating some JWT tokens with different scopes in order to test whether the application behaves correctly and the endpoints are properly protected:
+There we make use of the `JwtGenerator` from the [`spring-xsuaa-test` library](https://github.com/SAP/cloud-security-xsuaa-integration/blob/master/spring-xsuaa-test/README.md) for generating some JWT tokens with different scopes and attribute values in order to test whether the application behaves correctly and the endpoints are properly protected:

-- missing jwt token should result in not authenticated (401)
+- missing JWT should result in `not authenticated (401)`
-- expired or invalid signed jwt token should result in not authenticated (401)
+- expired or invalid signed JWT should result in `not authenticated (401)`
-- jwt token with missing scopes should result in forbidden / not authorized (403)
+- JWT with missing scopes should result in `forbidden / not authorized (403)`

 > Explanation: The generated JWT Token is an "individual one" as it
->  - contains specific scope(s) e.g. `<<your appId>>.Display` (`<<your appId>>` as defined in your `xsuaa.xsappname` property or as part of  `VCAP_SERVICES`--`xsuaa`--`xsappname` system environment variable).
+>  - contains specific scope(s) e.g. `<<your appId>>.Display` (`<<your appId>>` matches the `xsuaa.xsappname` property or as part of  `VCAP_SERVICES`--`xsuaa`--`xsappname` system environment variable).
->  - it is signed with a private key that fits to the public key of the XSUAA (or Mock Web Server).
+>  - it is signed with a private key that fits to the public key (JWK) of the XSUAA (or Mock Web Server).

-For a better understanding you can set a breakpoint in the `setup` method of the `AdvertismentControllerTest` test, start the test in debugging mode, fetch a jwt token and decode it on this web site: https://jwt.io/.
+For a better understanding you can set a breakpoint in the `setup` method of the `AdvertismentControllerTest` test, start the test in debugging mode, fetch a JWT and decode it on this web site: https://jwt.io/.

 ### Test using Postman
-Now you are ready to test the application manually in the browser using the [`Postman` chrome plugin](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop).
+Now you are ready to test the application manually using the [`Postman` chrome plugin](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop).

 Test the REST endpoint `http://localhost:8080/api/v1/ads` manually using the `Postman` chrome extension.

 You can import the [Postman collection](documentation/testing/spring-security-local.postman_collection.json), as well as the [Postman environment](documentation/testing/spring-security-local.postman_environment.json) that provides different JWT tokens for the `Authorization` headers to do some sample requests.

+**Note**: For all requests make sure, that you provide a header namely `Authorization` with a JWT token as value e.g. `Bearer eyJhbGciOiJSUzI1NiIs...`.

 For reference look up [Postman documentation](https://www.getpostman.com/docs/environments).